 Why you need it: If you’re launching a new website, or your existing one needs a makeover, you’ll need to spend some money to have it designed (or redesigned) and tested.
-What it’ll cost: The costs to redesign a site range from approximately RM1,000 to RM20,000, depending on what kind of website you’re running, what CMS you’re using, and how much customization is desired.
+What it’ll cost: The costs to redesign a site range from approximately RM1,000 to RM20,000.
+This will depend on what kind of website you’re running, what CMS you’re using, and how much customization is desired.
 How often you should get one: To keep things fresh and modern, all websites should get a refreshment every few years or so.

 - Responsive Website Design

-Why you need it: In 2015, Google began favoring websites that were mobile friendly by ranking them higher than websites that weren’t designed responsively.
-Responsive websites can detect which platform the website is being used on, and can tailor the layout for screen size purposes.
+Why you need it: In 2015, Google began favouring websites that were mobile friendly by ranking them higher than websites that weren’t designed responsively.
+Responsive websites can detect which platform the website is being used on.
+And, can tailor the layout for screen size purposes.
 What it’ll cost: Most websites designed today are already responsive.
 Upgrading an older theme or website, however, could cost you as much as RM2,000 to do.
-How often you’ll pay: Getting your website to be response is a one-time task.Responsive Web Design
+How often you’ll pay: Getting your website to be the response is a one-time task.Responsive Web Design

 - Full Redesign or New Design